 You can spot us in adulthood if you know what to look for.
 We're the ones who say "I'm sorry to bother you" before asking a waiter for more napkins.
 We're the ones who preface every request with a disclaimer—it's not a big deal, don't go out of your way, only if it's not too much trouble.
 We shrink the ask before we make it, because somewhere deep in the architecture of our nervous system, asking for something still feels like placing a burden on someone who's already carrying too much.

-I taught high school English for thirty-two years.
-During that time I watched thousands of students, and I could almost always tell which ones had grown up hearing some version of we can't afford that.
-They were the kids who wouldn't take seconds at the class potluck.
-The ones who said "never mind" the moment they sensed hesitation.
+I spent years running an indie music blog—long nights reviewing albums, covering small shows, working alongside people who were hustling just as hard as I was for very little money.
+And even in that world, I could almost always tell which ones had grown up hearing some version of we can't afford that.
+They were the musicians who wouldn't take a fair cut of the door money.
+The writers who said "never mind" the moment they sensed hesitation from an editor.
 The ones who, when offered a choice, always picked the cheaper or smaller option—not out of preference, but out of a habit so old it felt like personality.

 I recognized them because I was one of them.
-And the hardest part of getting older hasn't been the knees or the reading glasses.
+And the hardest part of getting to middle age hasn't been the back pain or the reading glasses creeping closer.
 It's been admitting I'd spent decades not wanting anything for myself—and realizing that wasn't discipline.
 It was damage.

 When Frugality Becomes a Cage